 LiDAR principle is pretty easy to understand :

-3. measuring time during laser light travelled
+3. measuring the time laser travelled

-4. calculating distance from source with the formula “Distance = (Speed of light x Time elapsed) / 2
+4. calculating the distance from source with the formula “Distance = (Speed of light x Time elapsed) / 2

 Understanding how a LiDAR system is built